-- 9. Report and Update by the Budget, Finance, and Convention Center Standing Committee Chair Kam asked Mr. Rafter to speak about this agenda item. - a.
+9. Report and Update by the Budget, Finance, and Convention Center Standing Committee a.
 Discussion and Action on the Recommendation by the Budget, Finance, and Convention Center Standing Committee on the HTA's Financial Report for April 2022 as Presented at the May 24, 2022, Meeting